raphael-proust/raphael-proust.github.io/code/lwt-part-1.md

 `Lwt.task: unit -> 'a t * 'a u`
 `task ()` evaluates immediately to a pair `(p, r)` where `p` is a pending promise and `r` is its associated *resolver*.
-For historical reasons, the resolver is often referred to as the wakener.
+For historical reasons, the resolver is often referred to as the wakener and the functions that act on it (below) are called `wakeup`.

 `Lwt.wakeup: 'a u -> 'a -> unit`
 `wakeup r v` causes the pending promise associated to the resolver `r` to become fulfilled with the value `v`.
-If the promise associated to `r` is already resolved, the call raises `Invalid_argument` – except if it is cancelled, which we will talk about bellow.
+If the promise associated to `r` is already resolved, the call raises `Invalid_argument` – except if it is cancelled, which we will talk about below.

 `Lwt.wakeup_exn: 'a u -> exn -> unit`
 `wakeup r exc` causes the pending promise associated to the resolver `r` to become rejected with the exception `exc`.
-If the promise associated to `r` is already resolved, the call raises `Invalid_argument` – except if it is cancelled, which we will talk about bellow.
+If the promise associated to `r` is already resolved, the call raises `Invalid_argument` – except if it is cancelled, which we will talk about below.

 The `task` primitive is very powerful.
 It can be used to create never-resolving promises: `let never, _ = task ()`